wp-plugins/ehive-access/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.4 =
+* eHive API updated for tracking id or credentials authentication.

 = 2.1.3 =
 * Allow public, private and any content for interesting, popular and recent searches.